krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 5. **Supports Decentralization**: Allows domain-specific metadata while maintaining standards
 6. **Facilitates Discoverability**: Makes metadata about products easily findable and usable

 DPROD provides the foundation for treating data as a product rather than a byproduct, shifting the governance model from centralized control to federated responsibility by standardizing product metadata.
-This approach aligns with the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 ## Implementing Governance Through Standards-Based Catalogs

 #### Core Governance Pillars

-A comprehensive catalog powered by [DCAT](https://www.w3.org/TR/vocab-dcat-2/) and [DPROD](https://dprod.io/) standards can effectively implement governance across five key pillars.
+A comprehensive catalog powered by [DCAT](https://www.w3.org/TR/vocab-dcat-3/) and [DPROD](https://www.omg.org/spec/DPROD/1.0/Beta1/About-DPROD) standards can effectively implement governance across five key pillars.
 First, the catalog enables **data discovery and understanding** through consistent descriptive metadata, shared vocabularies, and rich contextual documentation that helps users grasp the purpose and meaning of data assets.
 Second, it supports **quality management** by tracking indicators, validation rules, and freshness information, ensuring users can trust the data they discover.
 The third pillar, **security and privacy**, is addressed through sensitivity classifications and access control metadata that document proper handling requirements.
 Fourth, **lifecycle management** becomes more systematic with status tracking and version control metadata that guides the evolution of data products.
 Finally, **compliance and risk management** is strengthened through regulatory mapping metadata and retention policies that ensure data is managed according to applicable requirements.

 These pillars connect directly to the benefits outlined in the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 #### Classification Systems and Data Mesh Support

 Effective catalog-based governance requires standardized classification systems for aspects like confidentiality, integrity, availability, and retention.
-These classifications, when integrated with [DCAT](https://www.w3.org/TR/vocab-dcat-2/) and [DPROD](https://dprod.io/) models, create a cohesive governance framework without interfering with the actual data infrastructure.
+These classifications, when integrated with [DCAT](https://www.w3.org/TR/vocab-dcat-3/) and [DPROD](https://www.omg.org/spec/DPROD/1.0/Beta1/About-DPROD) models, create a cohesive governance framework without interfering with the actual data infrastructure.

-These standards are particularly valuable in [Data Mesh](https://martinfowler.com/articles/data-mesh-principles.html) architectures, where DCAT and DPROD enable domain ownership through clear accountability metadata.
-They support self-service capabilities with standardized interfaces, enable federated governance across decentralized teams, and promote product thinking by treating data as managed products with documented interfaces and service levels.
+These standards are particularly valuable in [Data Mesh](https://martinfowler.com/articles/data-mesh-principles.html) architectures, where domain teams maintain ownership of their data products.
+The DCAT and DPROD specifications enable this ownership model by providing standardized ways to document accountability through metadata.
+This approach ensures clear responsibility for data quality, security, and compliance while allowing domains to maintain autonomy over their data assets.

 This approach aligns well with the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).